ildizsigrai/tv-search-app/README.md

 **HTML:**
 Provides the structure and layout of the web application.

-**CSS:**
-Adds styles to create an attractive and user-friendly interface.

 **JavaScript:**
 Enables dynamic functionality for searching and displaying TV show information.